<interpreter> <scriptfile>

 How did you do it?

-statement in scripts behaves just as it does in functionsreturn
+return statement in scripts behaves just as it does in functionsreturn would never execute (editor may show

 this)param(